eth-cscs/sarus/doc/config/configuration_reference.rst

 rootfsFolder (string, REQUIRED)
 -------------------------------
 The name Sarus will assign to the directory inside the OCI bundle; this directory will become the root filesystem of the container.
+The value must be a valid filename and not a path (that is, ``/`` characters are not allowed).

 Recommended value: ``rootfs``